File-ReSort/File-Processing/README.md

 # File ReSort

-File ReSort is an application that uses
+File ReSort is an application that uses spaCy NLP to process documents, which then sends the document's information into a knowledge graph.

 ## Installation